mikelawrence/esphome-indoor-multi-sensor-config/static/configuration.md

 + **status_night_brightness** (float): How bright is the Status LED during at night.
 Range is 0 to 1.0 where 1.0 means 100% brightness.
 + **status_daytime_lux** (float): The light level (lux) at which the Status LED will switch to daytime mode.
 + **status_nighttime_lux** (float): The light level (lux) at which the Status LED will switch to nighttime mode.
++ **presence_ha_entity** (ID): This is the Home Assistant entity id of a presence sensor.
+This presence sensor is or'ed with the internal presence state.
+  This basically allows Home Assistant to control the Presence Status LED on the sensor.
+Useful when there are other presence sensors and timeouts.
 + **temperature_offset** (float): The temperature sensor may have an offset due to environmental conditions.
 Use this to subtract out this error.
 + **humidity_offset** (float): The humidity sensor may have also have an offset.
 Use this to subtract out this error.
 + **co2_calibration_date** (string): Enter the last time the CO₂ was calibrated here and it will be reported as a text_sensor in the diagnostic section.